 Over the years “Make Me One More Memory” was pitched over and over again.
 Probably no Country artist was pitched the song more than George Jones.
 Mathis’ producer at the time fully believed it would’ve have been the ideal match for the song and pitched it many times.
 Why not, Jones had recorded around 20 Mathis tunes in the past.
 Mathis himself passed it on to George a few times over the years as well.

 Once Avid Group Publishing (John Mathis Jr) acquired the copyright to the song a decade ago, John Jr was working with GRAMMY Winner Brad Davis on a Bluegrass tribute album to George Jones and thought it would make a great bonus cut with the backstory of the “one the could have been”.
 So Davis produced and performed a stellar Bluegrass version of the song for the album.

 The journey of a song can never be predicted.
 Sometimes they travel far and wide and then they come around full circle.
-Such is the case with “Make Me One More Memory” as it will return to its Traditional Country Music roots with the release of the Charley Pride album ‘Music In My Heart’ in the summer of 2017.
-A 60 year journey with a few great stops along the way … “Make Me One More Memory” will return to its traditional Country Music beginnings.
+Such is the case with “Make Me One More Memory”, one song with many artistic interpretations over the year.
+Charley Pride will put iconic voice to these lyrics and they’re releasing on his new album, ‘Music In My Heart’, on July 7th 2017.
+A 60 year journey with a few great stops along the way … “Make Me One More Memory” … still traveling after all these years.